alanh90/BICA-ArtificialDreams/README.md

 The module operates as follows:

-1.  **Memory Importance Assessment:** Each memory is assigned an importance score.
+1.  **Memory Importance Assessment:** Each memory is assigned an importance score if one isn't available.
 2.  **Memory Consolidation:** Memories with low importance scores are consolidated.
 This can involve:
     *   **Averaging:** For similar memories (e.g., repeated observations), average their representations.
     *   **Summarization:** For more complex memories (e.g., sequences of events), create a summary representation.
     *   **Frequency Encoding:** Instead of storing each instance of a repeated event, store the frequency of the event.
 3.  **Dream Trigger:** The "dreaming" process is triggered periodically or during periods of low activity.
+It potentially could also be triggered if the AI detects potential problems not consolidating.
 4.  **Hypothetical Scenario Generation:** The module generates hypothetical scenarios based on:
     *   Consolidated memories.
     *   High-importance memories.
     *   Current goals.
     *   External context (if available).
 5.  **Scenario Evaluation (Optional):** The generated scenarios can be evaluated using existing AI models or heuristics.
+The purpose would be to see which scenarios provide a potential benefit in memory, future actions, or if it resolves some future conflict that was foreshadowed.
 6.  **Memory Update:** The results of scenario exploration can be used to update existing memories or create new ones.

 ## 4. Example Scenario